sudeep9/datastar-plugins/README.md

 It sets `window.Signals` which can be used to access signals.
 A signal `foo` can be accessed as `Signals.foo` and can be updated as `Signals.foo = 10`.
 The updates to the signal are reactive.

+This can serve as poor man's inspector of datastar signals.

 This also means one can use the `Signals` in their JS code.

 It also sets a helper function `window.printSignals` which can be used to print all signals to console.